ride90/vindinium-python/README.md

 Vindinium is an online turn-based competition where you control a bot to compete against other bots.
 Four heroes battle on a map to accumulate the most gold by capturing mines, fighting opponents, and managing resources.

+**Note:** You'll need access to a Vindinium server to play.
+Configure the server URL in your `.env` file.

 ## Features

 This library provides a complete framework for building Vindinium bots: